Emergency Response Plan

 ** Please review chapter 29 for additional details

-Mold: If mold is discovered, Consigli’s mold remediation policy will be implemented and followed.
+Mold: Mold issues are not anticipated to be prevalent on this project, however if mold is discovered Consigli’s mold remediation policy will be implemented and followed.

 ** Please review chapter 22 for additional details